dhoyle/splicedocs-jekyll/pages/MLManager/Intro.MLManager.md

 ## Overview

-The *Splice ML Manager* facilitates machine learning development within Zeppelin notebooks.
+The *Splice ML Manager* facilitates machine learning development within Jupyter notebooks.
 Here are some of its key features:

 * *ML Manager* runs directly on Apache Spark, allowing you to complete massive jobs in parallel.
 * Our native `PySpliceContext` lets you directly access the data in your database and very efficiently convert it to/from a Spark DataFrame with no serialization/deserialization required.